ceford/j4xdemos-data-jdocmanual/manuals/developer/en/developer-information/web-assets.md

 ## Register an asset

-All known assets loaded and then stored in **WebAssetRegistry** (to enable/disable an asset item you have to use **WebAssetManager**, see next section).
+All known assets are loaded and then stored in **WebAssetRegistry** (to enable/disable an asset item you have to use **WebAssetManager**, see next section).

-Joomla! will look for next assets definition automatically at runtime (in following order):
+Joomla! will look for asset definitions automatically at runtime (in the following order):

     media/vendor/joomla.asset.json (on first access to WebAssetRegistry)
     media/system/joomla.asset.json